Kandahar Afghanistan Travel Guide

 Samarkand, Bukhara, Khiva for Central Asian and Silk Road heritage.

 Explore post-conflict tourism initiatives in other regions for learning about recovery.
-Skillshare also offers courses related to planetary cultures and history, improving your understanding.
+Skillshare also offers courses related to global ways of life and history, improving your understanding.

 Kandahar connects culturally and geographically with Pakistan and Central Asia.
-Explore these by visiting those safer countries.
+Discover these by stopping at those safer countries.

 Hope remains that one day, Kandahar can welcome visitors to safely experience its profound heritage.